Blackfell/loki-docker/README.md

 And you're away.

-Of you could pull the image and run directly, of if you like manual setup, you could:
+Of you could pull the image and run directly, All packages have been pulled directly from [the upstream Loki developers](https://insinuator.net/tag/loki/), you should be able to rebuild downloading these yourself.
+Or if you like manual setup, you could:

 ```
 $ git clone https://github.com/Blackfell/loki-docker loki-docker && cd loki-docker